PandaM0nium/InfrastructureCreation/README.md

-# Infrastructure as Code project
+## Infrastructure as Code project

+Area for codes use to spin up Cloud infrastructure.

 ![](header.png)

 ## Usage example